-U.S. Secretary of State William Rogers arrived in Tel Aviv yesterday (Thursday, May 6), and within a few hours he was in Jerusalem where he held talks with Prime Minister Mrs. Golda Meir, Foreign Minister Abba Eban, Jerusalem's Mayor Teddy Kollek, Israeli Ambassador to the United Nations Itzak Rabin, and elder Statesman Ben Gurion.
+Background: U.S. Secretary of State William Rogers arrived in Tel Aviv yesterday (Thursday, May 6), and within a few hours he was in Jerusalem where he held talks with Prime Minister Mrs. Golda Meir, Foreign Minister Abba Eban, Jerusalem's Mayor Teddy Kollek, Israeli Ambassador to the United Nations Itzak Rabin, and elder Statesman Ben Gurion.
 Mr. Rogers was accompanied by Assistant Secretary of State Joseph Sisco and U.S. Ambassador to Israel Walworth Barbour.
 Later he also met with Defence Minister Moshe Dayan and Deputy Premier Yigal Allon.

 The U.S. statesman--who arrived in Israel from Cairo where he held talks with the Egyptian leaders on the Middle East crisis--delivered a letter to Mrs. Meir from President Nixon.